FrederikLeed/Go2Know/_posts/2023-03-07-Who did what when.md

 In this section, we'll cover some of the most common changes that administrators make in Active Directory.
 These include:

-1. User Account Creation: When a new employee joins the organization, administrators create a user account for them.
+1. **User Account Creation**: When a new employee joins the organization, administrators create a user account for them.
-2. User Account Deletion: When an employee leaves the organization or their account is no longer needed, administrators delete the user account.
+2. **User Account Deletion**: When an employee leaves the organization or their account is no longer needed, administrators delete the user account.
-3. Group Membership Modification: Administrators may add or remove users from security or distribution groups based on changing access requirements or organizational structure.
+3. **Group Membership Modification**: Administrators may add or remove users from security or distribution groups based on changing access requirements or organizational structure.
-4. User Account Disable/Enable: Administrators might need to disable user accounts temporarily, for instance, during an investigation or when an employee is on extended leave.
+4. **User Account Disable/Enable**: Administrators might need to disable user accounts temporarily, for instance, during an investigation or when an employee is on extended leave.
 Later, they might need to re-enable the account.
-5. Password Resets: Administrators may need to reset user passwords for various reasons, such as when users forget their passwords or when a security incident requires a mass password reset.
+5. **Password Resets**: Administrators may need to reset user passwords for various reasons, such as when users forget their passwords or when a security incident requires a mass password reset.
-6. Organizational Unit (OU) Changes: Administrators may create, modify, or delete OUs to reflect changes in the organizational structure or to manage permissions and Group Policy settings more effectively.
+6. **Organizational Unit (OU) Changes**: Administrators may create, modify, or delete OUs to reflect changes in the organizational structure or to manage permissions and Group Policy settings more effectively.
-7. Group Policy Changes: Administrators often modify Group Policy Objects (GPOs) to enforce or update security settings, software installations, and other configurations.
+7. **Group Policy Changes**: Administrators often modify Group Policy Objects (GPOs) to enforce or update security settings, software installations, and other configurations.

-## How do we get to know?
+## Enable audit logging

 To track the changes mentioned previous section, you'll need to enable the following audit categories on your domain controllers.
 These categories are configured through Group Policy Management: